datajoint/datajoint-labbook/README.md

 `git submodule add -b master git@github.com:datajoint/pharus.git`

 ## Building the docs
-Docs are based off sphinx and typedocs where the latter is use for autodocing the typescript code base
+Docs are based off sphinx and typedocs where the latter is used for autodoc-ing the typescript code base

 To build docs simply run: `docker-compose -f docker-compose-docs.yaml up`.
 The build docs should be located under `/docs/build/html/index.html`